Best Putters for High Handicappers

 Top quality putters at budget friendly prices

 This is Cleveland's best range of putters so far.
-I personally own THREE, yes 3 putters from this range.
+I own 3 putters from this range.
 They are all unique yet have common features.
 They're all very high quality, well weighted and have milled steel faces.

 Milled steel faces mean the ball comes off steel of the Cleveland with a totally different feel to an insert putter.
 Inserts make for a very soft feel as if you're hitting something with a marshmallow or pool noodle.
 Okay it's not that extreme but it gets the point across, because when you hit it with a steel putter, you notice a much firmer 'hit'.
 This is all about your preference in terms of "feel".